benchristelcom/benchristelcom.github.io/src/heroes4/castles-of-annuvin.md

 - Azabes
 - Te Brig (Castle)

+#### Nature

+- Eillyn (Castle)
+- Deer's Leap

 #### Might

 - Kallas (Castle)

 ## TODO

-- Add storyline event: explain why dwellings revert owner to Red
-- Add storyline event: hint that the Ring of Greater Negation is needed to defeat Hafgan
-- Scatter tips around the map in signs and bottles
-- Give each castle town High Priority for the AI
-- Name the towns
-- Add remaining castles to scoring event
-- Make castle buildings consistent:
-  - ban tavern
-  - ban caravan
-  - ban 4th-level dwellings
-    - the purpose of the above is to make it harder to defend castles
-  - build castle (duh)
-  - build 1st-level dwellings
-- Add second teal portal
 - Add alternative scoring option (4 castles needed instead of 3, for a two-player game)
 - move heroes out of starting towns since they mess with the garrison.
   Adjust starting town garrisons to 80 PEONs.
 - rename Azabes
   - maybe to Malaga or Jerez?
+- Make buildings consistent in starting towns
+- Add storyline event: explain why dwellings revert owner to Red
+- Add storyline event: hint that the Ring of Greater Negation is needed to defeat Hafgan
+- Scatter tips around the map in signs and bottles

 ## Playtest notes